nrinaudo/kantan.csv/README.md

 ### Typeclass-based writing
-Note that the previous example works because an implicit `RowWriter[List[String]]` is always in scope.
+The previous example works because an implicit `RowWriter[List[String]]` is always in scope.
 Should you need to write something other than lists of strings, you can create your own `RowWriter` instance:

 ```scala
 implicit val userWriter = RowWriter(u => List(u.first, u.last))